slidenerd/ec2-mean-test/EC2.md

  1. Whew!
 That looks overwhelming doesn't it?
  2. Worry, not, [HERE](https://hackernoon.com/understanding-amazon-ec2-terminology-85be19d0af28) is a post explaining the various tabs and terminology.
 Report Broken Link
+ 3. My account is setup in Ohio, you could be in a different region and the process will remain more or less the same.
+ 4. **WARNING**!
+Changing the region means EC2 folks will email you to confirm the same which takes time.

 ## Rename a file